 La Trobe is a vibrant University which places equity and social justice at the centre of everything it does.
-The large and well-functioning Academic Board plays a significant role in the University through oversight of all academic policy matters, ensuring compliance with the legislative standards for higher education and providing a forum for debate about academic issues.
-Membership of the Board includes staff who hold senior academic and professional management positions across the University, the professoriate and elected professional and academic staff.
+The large and well-functioning Academic Board plays a significant role in the University by overseeing all academic policy matters, ensuring compliance with the legislative standards for higher education and providing a forum for debate about academic issues.
+Membership of the Board includes staff who hold senior academic and professional management positions across the University and elected professional and academic staff.
 Students are also important members of the Board and include office holders in student associations and elected members.

-Much of the work of the Board is done through its four Standing committees: Education, Academic Quality, Research and Graduate Studies, and Coursework as well as an Executive.
-The Board meets 8 times a year, and receives reports from these committees, approves policies and discusses key matters of academic importance.
+Much of the work of the Board is done through its three standing committees: Education, Research and Graduate Studies, and Coursework as well as an Executive Committee.
+The Board meets six times a year, and receives reports from these committees, approves policies and discusses key matters of academic importance.
 The Vice Chancellor provides a report at each meeting and is available to take questions from members.
 Academic Board reports to the University Council and the Chair is an ex officio member of Council.

-Membership of the Board provides opportunities for staff and students from all parts of the University to contribute to the governance and strategic directions of the University, develop leadership skills and broaden their understanding of how complex higher education institutions function.
+Membership on the Board provides opportunities for staff and students from all parts of the University to contribute to the institution's governance and strategic direction, develop leadership skills and broaden their understanding of how complex higher education institutions function.
 As well as participating in Academic Board meetings, members can also be involved in the committee work of the Board.
-Each Academic Board Standing Committee has four staff members nominated by the Board and at least two student members nominated by the student associations.
+Each Academic Board Standing Committee currently has six staff members nominated by the Board and at least two student members who are either nominated by the student associations or selected through an expression of interest process.

-The Chair and Deputy Chair of the Board are elected every two years from among the professoriate.
 I would like to extend a welcome to all members of Board and encourage you to become involved by contributing your particular expertise and skills to the work of Board and in realising the mission of La Trobe University.